 In this fair, you can have the view of the exclusive Rajasthan embroidery, Kundan jewelry, Minakari jewelry, mirror work clothes, and some various other finery.

 Or if you attend the famous Desert Festival of Jaisalmer then you will find the funfair which includes turban tying competition, camel polo games, the supernatural snake charming events, and the dance of people with long grown mustaches.

 The festivities also include many delicacies of Rajasthan which are indeed a must-try.
 The festival starts in the month of January and stays for three days and finishes with the Purnima or a full moon day.

-Rajasthan International folk festival popularly known as Jodhpur folk festival, started in year 2007; and from that very time, the Rajasthan International Folk Festival or RIFF society manages to gather more than 250... more »
+Rajasthan International folk festival is popularly known as Jodhpur folk festival, started in the year 2007; and from that very time, the Rajasthan International Folk Festival or RIFF society manages to gather more than 250... more »